Kermes (dye): Dye production

-Chemical analysis of the dye extract shows a high percentage of kermesic acid (C16H10O8) (Ka; maximum at 480 nanometers [nm]) and flavokermesic acid (Fk; maximum at 432 nm).
+Chemical analysis of the dye extract shows a high percentage of kermesic acid (C16H10O8) and flavokermesic acid.
 Wool dyed in an acid bath solution with kermes produced a red-orange hue, but without the acidic addition the color remained a brick red or dark red.
 Other acid bath solutions produced a golden-yellow hue.

 Amar found that the host trees in the Land of Israel (viz.
 Quercus calliprinos) produced varied sizes of the scale insect Kermes echinatus, the largest of which being found in Israel's north, particularly in the Upper Galilee region and in the northern parts of the Golan Heights, which reached a mean size of 6.4–5 millimeters.
 However, the scale insect's distribution was not uniform.
-Some trees were effected by the parasites, while others were not.
+Some trees were affected by the parasites, while others were not.
 1 kg of freshly harvested kermes scale insects loses about two-thirds of its weight when dried.
 The dried dyestuff is sold either in its raw form as kernels, as powder, or as briquettes.
 Approximately 50,000 to 60,000 scale insects are needed to produce one kilogram of the dried dyestuff.